Windows 12 is Coming - Are You Ready?

 When will Windows 12 be released?

-According to reports, the next major version of Windows is going to launch at some point in 2024, roughly three years after Windows 11's debut.
+According to reports, the next major version of Windows is going to launch at some point in 2024, roughly three years after debut.
 That's all we really have right now, and it might be a while before we have any more information.
 If past releases are any indication, Windows 12 should arrive in the fall, or at least the second half of the year, but that's not set in stone.
 Microsoft has denied the reports that it's working on Windows 12, but considering we're still some time away from its launch, the company could simply be holding its cards close to its chest.

-In the meantime, Windows 11 will keep getting updates, and sometimes, it may get some new features, so it won't feel like the operating system is stale.
+In the meantime, will keep getting updates, and sometimes, it may get some new features, so it won't feel like the operating system is stale.
 Windows 11 version 22H2 was released in September with a lot of new features including Start menu folders and new touch gestures, for example.
 More recently, in November, we got the first "moment" update for version 22H2, which added features like File Explorer tabs.
-We're expecting at least two more of these moment updates in 2023, so Windows 11 will still evolve in the meantime.
+We're expecting at least two more of these moment updates in 2023, so Windows will still evolve in the meantime.

 If you're in the Windows Insider Program, you might see Windows 12 features show up gradually over the next two years, though Microsoft will likely keep labeling them as Windows 11 features until we're much closer to the release date.
 Not every feature in the Insider Program will be part of Windows 12, though, as many of them roll out via smaller updates, but some of them may be looking further ahead.
 We might not see Windows 12 exclusive features until we're closer to its release, however.
-After all, Windows 11 was a fairly well-kept secret until it was almost finished.

 Will Windows 12 be a free upgrade?